syarul/todomvc-rust-astra-maud-htmx-_hyperscript/README.md

 ### Concept
 I've choose 3 different ownership concepts with **Atomic**, **Mutex** and **RwLock** to show how to operate handling the todos
-- Atomic for the counter, specifically `AtomicU16` unassigned 16 bit integer. the counter will goes up when new todo is inserted to the todos vector.
+- `Atomic` for the counter, specifically `AtomicU32` unassigned 32-bit integer. the counter will goes up when new todo is inserted to the todos vector.
 - `Mutex` is use to store the todos, with the locking mechanism in place ensure the changes to the todos will be handled correctly on multi thread ops.
 - `RwLock` is used to handle the filter (tab link #/all #/active #/completed), since the length is never changed with only selected parameter changed when pages is click, it save to do read/write operations.